 And there are plenty of jokes throughout.
 The comedy is droll and dark enough that it doesn’t feel out of place even as the plot invites intrigue and suspense, and instead mirrors the film’s weirdness which keeps it feeling fresh.
 Cummings and McCabe invite some strange debates: what would you do if you got your own purple envelope in the mail, inviting you to a random hook-up with a complete stranger?
 How does the raw data from your social media use portray you?
 Is infidelity harder under a bigger ethical and digital microscope?
 The film does a good job of both answering these questions within its own context and also inviting the audience to form their own opinions.

 There’s a freshness to The Beta Test.
 It works as a thriller in that it’s compelling, tense and delivers actual jeopardy.
 But it’s also wry and witty, with a sharp tongue aimed squarely at the insidious nature of Hollywood talent agencies and the fallacy of online personas.
 It’s a tight, frenetically edited thriller-comedy that’s bold, confident and fun.
 And it might have you checking out your Instagram likes a bit more closely.

 The Beta Test had its UK Premiere at the 2021 Edinburgh Film Festival on August 20, 2021.
-The film will be released in cinemas across the UK on October 15, and in theaters and on demand in the US from November 5, and will premiere on Arrow on March 11, 2022.
+The film was released in cinemas across the UK on October 15, and in theaters and on demand in the US from November 5, and will premiere on Arrow on March 11, 2022.